jakanaka99/web-security-labs/Access-Control/lab-1-unprotected-admin-panel.md

+Lab: Directory Traversal – Accessing /etc/passwd
+Goal

+Verify whether the application allows access to files outside the intended directory.

+Observation

+The application loads images using the following parameter:

+/image?filename=

+This indicates that the server reads files directly from the filesystem based on the value of the filename parameter.

 If the application does not properly validate this parameter, it may be possible to access files outside the intended directory.

 Test